Guide to dog fouling and UK law

 How to report a dog fouling problem

 If you have information about someone who refuses to clean up after their dog, you can report it to your local council.
-The Gov UK local services website has more information on reporting dog fouling.
+If you’re not sure who to contact, enter your postcode on the Gov UK local services website and they’ll connect you to the relevant local council.
+They’ll be able to provide more information about how to report and what information you’ll need to provide.

 Also, if you know of a public place littered with dog mess, you can ask your local council to clean it.